 Hooooooo, BOY, have I been waiting to get to this one.
 Looking at the cover, you might be thinking "Hey, Paph, this one actually looks kind of cool, in a gross way."
 Well, my friend, Pat Spaziante can made just about anything look cool.
 Now, a Fantastic Voyage-style story could've been fun, under the right pen, but Gallagher's sure as hell wasn't it.
 Combine constant gross-out shots with "humor" that would've been out of place in a late-70's Hannah Barbara cartoon, and you've got an extra-potent stinkeroo!
 If you wanna see early Archie Sonic at its worst, this is it!

-Alright, so the first story in this issue actually isn't all that bad, despite Penders being the sole author.
+Alright, so the first story in this issue actually is actually kinda good, despite Penders being the sole author.
 Hell, it's the first time a story from these comics actually feels like it's progressing the main plot.
 In fact, this is roughly the point where the comic starts feeling like a proper narrative, albeit a very clumsy one for now.
 If you're jumping into this one, and thinking you've missed a lot of building up to this point... you haven't!
-All these important plot points really are this abruptly brought up.
+There's been some hints at the quest to get King Max back, but it's been so in-the-background that this arc still feels very abrupt.
 So, why is this issue a purple?
 Well, let's just say that the cover story takes things in a weird, very un-SatAM direction, and the backup is when Knuckles' backstory starts getting especially crazy.

 Oh, man, does it feel good to finally recommend another one for real.
 The cover story's another eventful one, but the real star here is the backup.
 Yep, this is the Bunnie's Nightmare story Bobby mentioned in her list!
 It's funny how, after three years of practically nothing in the way of development for most of these characters (we do see a little of Tails coming out of his shell, and Ant turning into the brave hero he'd become later), Bunnie ends up being the first character to really get much of a proper character portrait.